Blockade of Wonsan: Allied air strike against Yo-do island

 On May 15, TF-77 aircraft attacked an airfield on Yo-do island while American ships silenced the batteries on the islands.
-USS Brush was also hit in the mount that day, making it inoperable, and nine men were wounded, four seriously.
-The battleship New Jersey was fired at on May 27 but her 16-inch guns quickly put an end to it, meanwhile the islands were still receiving their daily barrage which continued in June. heavy gun strikes also continued, the communists resisted every UN attack but very few hits were made.
+USS Brush was hit in the mount that day, making it inoperable, and nine men were wounded, four seriously.
+The battleship New Jersey was fired at on May 27 but her 16-inch guns quickly put an end to it.
+Meanwhile, the islands were still receiving their daily barrage which continued in June.
+Heavy gun strikes also continued and the communists resisted every UN attack but very few hits were made.
 On June 3, Wonsan shore batteries fifteen 105-millimeter shells at USS John A. Bole and USS Lofberg but no damage occurred.
 The guns were silenced by return fire.

 USS LSMR-409 was hit on June 4, causing moderate damage to the messing compartment and the radio room, and resulting in five men wounded.
 The enemy fired thirty rounds of 76-millimeter fire before being silenced by over 200 rockets from the LSMR.
 USS PC-706 destroyed five North Korean fishing boats on the beach at the northern end of Ho-do Pan-do.
 The weather was very foggy due to Typhoon Judy, which hampered TF-77's operations for three days.
 Lofberg and John A. Bole were attacked on June 8 by batteries, but it was another inconclusive contact.
 John A. Bole spent the next day bombarding enemy guns.
 On June 11, USS Wiltsie received an estimated forty-five rounds of 105-millimeter fire.
 The vessel was hit once on the starboard side of her main deck but was still completely operational.
 Shrapnel caused a lot of damage and a four-inch hole in the deck.
 No casualties were inflicted on American forces.

 Three days after this incident USS Bremerton, USS Lofberg and USS John A. Bole exchanged fire with the batteries, several guns were destroyed and there were no friendly casualties.
 Lofberg, John A. Bole and USS Current received 110 rounds of fire on the next day without effect.
-Shore batteries on Ho-do Pan-do were increasingly menacing the allied blockade, concentrated fire was directed against destroyers in Wonsan Harbor on June 17.
+Shore batteries on Ho-do Pan-do were increasingly menacing the allied blockade.
+Concentrated fire was directed against destroyers in Wonsan Harbor on June 17.
 USS Irwin and USS Rowan re-escaped to seventy-five founds and Henderson avoided another seventy-five, the nearest landing ten yards from Henderson.